creoapp/documentation/docs/drafts/Carousel.md

 Carousel is a class designed to simplify the implementation of various types of carousel (paged, scrolling views).
 Carousel implements a number of common effects such as cylindrical, flat and CoverFlow style carousels, as well as providing hooks to implement your own bespoke effects.
-Unlike many other CoverFlow libraries, Carousel can work with any kind of view, not just images, so it is ideal for presenting paged data in a fluid and impressive way in your app.
+Carousel can work with any kind of view, not just images, so it is ideal for presenting paged data in a fluid and impressive way in your app.
 It also makes it extremely easy to swap between different carousel effects with minimal code changes.

 ![Carousel](images/carousel1.png)

 ### Best practices
-* Item1
-* Item2
+* **Carousel can work with any kind of view.** Not just images, so it is ideal for presenting paged data in a fluid and impressive way in your app.

 ### How to use
 1. Drop a `Carousel` control from the object panel to a `Window`